resurfaceio/insomnia-plugin/README.md

 # Insomnia Usage Logger

-API usage logger plugin for Insomnia.
-Easily log API requests and responses to your own <a href="https://resurface.io">system of record</a>.
+Easily log API requests and responses made with Insomnia.
+Store and explore them using your own <a href="https://resurface.io">system of record</a>.

 ## Requirements